geocarvalho/coffee-review-app/README.md

 - Click **"Show Stats"** to see your coffee analytics
 - View your average ratings across all categories
+- See your general score averages
-- See your most-reviewed roasters
+- Discover your most-reviewed roasters
 - Track your coffee journey progress

 ## Data Structure